jberkel/presentation-scala-on-android/hello/hello.md

   * From Java to Ruby and back
   * Work on the official SoundCloud native apps
-  * <3 Android open source
-  * Would love to see more people use Scala on Android
+  * Would love to see more people use Scala on Android, build community

 !SLIDE